MiquelMarinoEspinosa/Racing-Car-Katas/HtmlTextConverter .md

     - Another `integration` test has been created with a line with html special caracters
         - The `coverage` has increased up to `100%`
 - Extract `fopen` in an `private method` at the `HtmlTextConverter` class
+- Extract `fgets` system call into a private method at the `HtmlTextConverter` class

 ### Conclusions